2022 Winter Olympics updates: Best moments, highlights from the Beijing Winter Games - NBC Sports

-The Opening Ceremony for the 2022 Winter Olympics takes place tonight at 8:00 p.m.
-ET on NBC and Peacock but the competition has already kicked off and it has been extraordinary!
+The 2022 Winter Olympics are officially here and the competition has been extraordinary!
 See below for just a glimpse into some of the best moments of the 2022 Winter Olympics so far.
+The Beijing Winter Games will take place over the course of 19 days and end on Sunday, February 20 with the Closing Ceremony.

 RELATED: TV schedule, day-by-day viewing guide to the Beijing Winter Games